Pagala Village Health Clinic Water Project – Togo

 In March 2016 a water committee was formed to rally community support for the installation of a water pump at the health clinic.
-Members from this committee met with a pump technician later that month to discuss the cost of installation and work out details for the budget.
-Moreover, this committee is to ensure community support of the installation of the pump and the maintenance of it for the years to come.
+Members of this committee met with a pump technician later that month to discuss the cost of installation and work out details for the budget.
+Moreover, this committee is to ensure community support for the installation of the pump and its maintenance of it for the years to come.

-The PCV, along with members of the water committee, completed a canton-wide Water, Sanitation, and Hygiene Campaign to discuss the importance of having access to clean, safe drinking water and how to prevent transmission of communicable diseases through improved hygiene and sanitation practices.
-These trainings focused on mothers with children under five years old, and delivered transferrable skills such as ORS (Oral Rehydration Salt) preparation and proper handwashing techniques that can easily be followed in their own home.
+The PCV, along with members of the water committee, completed a canton-wide Water, Sanitation, and Hygiene Campaign to discuss the importance of having access to clean, safe drinking water and how to prevent the transmission of communicable diseases through improved hygiene and sanitation practices.
+These training focused on mothers with children under five years old and delivered transferrable skills such as ORS (Oral Rehydration Salt) preparation and proper handwashing techniques that can easily be followed in their own home.

 The community will contribute 25% of the project cost, including for transportation of technicians and materials to the pump site as well as the outright cost of pump parts and manual labor by the skilled pump mechanics and other experienced workers to oversee village-contributed volunteers.

 3,891 in the 8 villages served by the clinic will benefit from this project.